cpvrlab/SLProject_doc/onPaint.md

                * The nodes of the _blendNotes get sorted by depth for correct transparency blending.
                * SLSceneView::draw3DGLNodes is called for every node in the _blendNodes vector (same as above).
                * Blending is turned off and the depthtest on again.
-            * SLSceneView::draw3DGLALL:
+            * SLSceneView::draw3DGLAll:
                * ... (the same but for the right eye of stereo projections)
-         * SLSceneView::draw2DGL is called for all 2D drawing in orthographic projection.
+         * SLSceneView::draw2DGL is called for all 2D drawing
+            * 1) The orthographic projection and viewport in screen space is set.
+            * 2) A pseudo culling step for all nodes on the _root2D scene.
-            * SLSceneView::draw2DGLAll:
+            * 3) SLSceneView::draw2DGLAll:
-               * if visible the 2D Menu buttons get drawn in orthographic projection.
+               * all nodes in the _root2D scene node get drawn in orthographic projection.
-               * if visible the debugging info text get drawn too.
+            * 4) The ImGUI::render function is called that draws the ImGUI UI.
          * if Oculus stereo projection is used the Oculus frame buffer is drawn and swapped.
       * return true if either an update or a camera move occured.
    * Swap the back buffer to the front.